wazuh/wazuh-documentation/source/upgrade-guide/upgrading-elastic-stack/elastic_server_minor_upgrade.rst

     .. include:: ../../_templates/upgrading/common/check_shard_allocation.rst

-Once the shard allocation is finished, the next node in the cluster can be upgraded.
+Once the shard allocation is finished, the next node in the cluster, if any, can be upgraded.

 Upgrade Filebeat
 ----------------